puppeteer/puppeteer/docs/api/index.md

 </td><td>

 Keyboard provides an api for managing a virtual keyboard.
 The high level api is [Keyboard.type()](./puppeteer.keyboard.type.md), which takes raw characters and generates proper keydown, keypress/input, and keyup events on your page.

+**Remarks:**

+For finer control, you can use [Keyboard.down()](./puppeteer.keyboard.down.md), [Keyboard.up()](./puppeteer.keyboard.up.md), and [Keyboard.sendCharacter()](./puppeteer.keyboard.sendcharacter.md) to manually fire events as if they were generated from a real keyboard.

+On macOS, keyboard shortcuts like `⌘ A` -&gt; Select All do not work.
+See [\#1313](https://github.com/puppeteer/puppeteer/issues/1313).

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `Keyboard` class.

 </td></tr>
 <tr><td>